 Primary concepts covered are based on populations with restrictions and an in-depth look at pregnancy guidelines.
 Lecture includes teaching men and women, different body types as well as objectives and approaches.
-A general review of the repertoire is conducted and the Final Written Examination is given.Close Overview
+A general review of the repertoire is conducted.
+The Final Written Examination will be available online at the completion of the module.Close Overview

 Twelve modules, including lectures, exercise analysis and practice, and discussion.

 Required after each module.
 Most host locations organize tutorials (or informal study sessions) with the course instructor or assistant instructor to review and discuss material.

 BASI recommends 200 hours of Practical work.
 It consists of individual practice completed by the student.
 This can include, but is not limited to, private, semi-private and group sessions, as well as mat classes.
 This work should include practice on all apparatus and mat exercises included in the program.
 Please check with the BASI host or affiliate studio as many instructors offer discounted sessions to current BASI students.
 In addition most host locations offer “open studio time,” during which students can practice on their own or in groups. *There may be additional fees associated with taking sessions and classes.

 BASI recommends 100 hours at the host location or an affiliate studio.
 (This is the recommended number of hours; they may be adjusted based upon the past experience of the student.)